 The first stage of a relationship breakdown is communication.
 If possible, you should talk it through with your partner.
 This is especially important when children are involved.

 It’s important that you’re comfortable with your solicitor, that you feel they understand your legal needs and the emotional aspects of your situation equally.
 You need a solicitor who will be available to answer your questions and be with you throughout the journey.
 Your solicitor will then be able to advise you on the best strategy and approach to take.

 The divorce proceedings begin by delivering a divorce petition to court where it can be issued.
 To support your claim, in your petition, you must prove that your marriage has irretrievably broken down by stating details of one of the five reasons for divorce.

 The petition must then be served on the respondent with an Acknowledgement of Service form.
 In order for the divorce to continue without delay the Acknowledgement of Service must be signed by the respondent confirming that he or she does not intend to defend the divorce.
 The form must then be returned to court within 7 days.
 A copy of the completed Acknowledgment of Service will then be sent to the petitioner’s solicitors by the court.

-If you have been married for less than a year (or in certain situations longer) it is possible to commence judicial separation or annulment proceedings.
-You should bear in mind that judicial separation proceedings will not terminate the marriage and you would not be free to re-marry.
-It is possible to enter a Deed of Separation instead of a divorce, to formally record that you are separated, and to also record any financial agreement.
+If you’ve been married for less than a year (or in certain situations longer) it’s possible to commence judicial separation or annulment proceedings.
+You should bear in mind that judicial separation proceedings will not terminate the marriage and you wouldn’t be free to re-marry.
+It’s possible to enter a Deed of Separation instead of a divorce, to formally record that you are separated, and to also record any financial agreement.